 If you mostly drink espresso, the doser model is probably your best bet.

 Which coffee is best suited for The Rancilio Rocky?

 This is where things get personal.
 Some people want a concentrated, bold shot of espresso.

 Others want a nice hot serving of drip coffee with a little cream and sugar.

 The Rocky is highly adjustable, making it a good choice for those who like to mix up their styles regularly.

-It also works well for the mid-range grinds and is good burr grinder for chemex as well.
+It also works well for the mid-range grinds and is a good burr grinder for Chemex as well.

 The grounds produced are perfect for that nice shot of intensity.